 Nautilus Welfare Fund director of welfare and care Andrew Jones welcomed Mr Slingsby, saying: 'I look forward to continuing our well established and successful relationship with the Maritime Charities Group.'

 Mr Slingsby said: 'I am truly delighted to be taking on this new role and am grateful to my fellow MCG members for all their support.
-As an alliance of ten major seafaring charities supporting seafarers in all sectors, from the armed forces, the Merchant Navy and the fishing fleet, MCG has a critically important role to play.'
+As an alliance of 10 major seafaring charities supporting seafarers in all sectors, from the armed forces, the Merchant Navy and the fishing fleet, MCG has a critically important role to play.'

-MCG was established almost 25 years ago to foster collaboration across the maritime charity sector to achieve the greatest impact for seafarers and their families.
+The MCG was established almost 25 years ago to foster collaboration across the maritime charity sector to achieve the greatest impact for seafarers and their families.
 Its members include seafaring charities operating across all sectors and both within and outside the UK.
-Recent initiatives include: the Covid-19 Redundancy and Retraining Bursary Fund which provided 105 UK-based seafarers who had lost work due to Covid with help towards the cost of training to stay in maritime; the Mental Health Awareness Training Standard; and a successful conference in September 2022 which helped set the MCG's agenda for the next two years.
+Recent initiatives include: the Covid-19 Redundancy and Retraining Bursary Fund, which provided 105 UK-based seafarers who had lost work due to Covid with help towards the cost of training to stay in maritime; the Mental Health Awareness Training Standard; and a successful conference in September 2022 which helped set the MCG's agenda for the next two years.

 Priority system put in place for extra exam slots on offer

 Exceptional service in maritime recognised in 2023 New Year Honours

 British maritime charity and Merchant Navy business leaders were recognised for exceptional service in the King's first New Year Honours list for 2023.

 Nautilus raises key concerns in first meeting with new maritime minister

 Nautilus general secretary Mark Dickinson has discussed skills, maritime jobs, and government action following the P&O Ferries crisis in his first meeting with new maritime minister Baroness Vere.